jorgefz/Lince/docs/tutorial/link_lince_premake.md

 ### 5. Run `premake5` again and build your project.

+Follow the instructions in [this tutorial](build_lince_premake.md) to compile your Premake5 project.
 You will find your project compiled into an executable in the folder `bin/{config}-{os}-{arch}/my_project/my_project.exe`.

+Additionally, the main Lince header file to include in your project is in `lince/src/lince.h`.